CamilaJaviera91/modern-data-pipeline-gcp/README.md

     > Docker ensures consistent, reproducible environments for running your pipeline—locally or in the cloud.
 It packages dependencies, Python versions, and configuration into a container image, avoiding "works on my machine" issues.

 - 🐍 **Python** – Core logic, APIs, transformations

+    > Python powers the core business logic of the pipeline—API ingestion, data transformation (Pandas or PySpark), error handling, logging, and exporting results.
+It's also used for integrating with GCP, PostgreSQL, and 3rd-party APIs.

 - 🐘 **PostgreSQL** – Source database